Scot Loeffler

-Scot Loeffler (born November 1, 1974) is an American football coach and former player.
-He is currently the head coach at Bowling Green State University.
-He formerly served as offensive coordinator and quarterbacks coach at Boston College.
-He was previously the offensive coordinator and quarterbacks coach at Virginia Tech, having previously held the same role at Auburn University under head coach Gene Chizik.
+Scot Loeffler (born November 1, 1974) is an American college football coach and former player who is currently the quarterbacks coach for the Philadelphia Eagles of the National Football League (NFL).
+Prior to that, he was the head coach at Bowling Green State University.
+He formerly served as offensive coordinator and quarterbacks coach at Boston College Virginia Tech, having previously held the same role at Auburn University under head coach Gene Chizik.
 Prior to joining Auburn, Loeffler served as offensive coordinator for Temple.
 He has spent over a decade coaching quarterbacks, primarily in the Big Ten and Southeastern conferences.
 On November 28, 2018, Loeffler was named head coach at BGSU.